-- Bring completed fingerprint card and photograph from local agency.
+- Bring a completed fingerprint card and photograph from a local agency.

-- Because you are an adult and over the age of 19, driver education is not required, however, you have three (3) options:
+- Because you are over the age of 19, driver education is not required; however, you have three (3) options:

 - Complete the Traffic Safety and Trends Exam (not required if providing evidence of a driving privilege from another state or country.)